 Senior Information Technology Director

-Reporting to the CEO, the Senior IT Director is responsible for the development and implementation of short-term and long-term Integrated Data System (IDS) strategy for the Ready for School, Ready for Life organization.
+Reporting to the Vice President of Strategic Impact, the Senior IT Director is responsible for the development and implementation of short-term and long-term Integrated Data System (IDS) strategy for the Ready for School, Ready for Life organization.
 This position is responsible for establishing, implementing, monitoring, and enforcing the IDS implementation, governance, standards, and policies across the organization.
 The Senior IT Director creates and maintains close partnerships with leadership and external stakeholders to develop technology strategies and provide technological solutions for the IDS, ongoing business initiatives, and process improvements.
 Please see descriptions of Initiative and IDS strategy at the end of this job description.

 Must perform all duties and responsibilities in accordance with Ready for School, Ready for Life (Ready Ready) policies, procedures, and Values and Principles.